BeyondMicroControl/SSD1306_greyscale/README.md

 However it looks like a gimmick, there are real use cases for greyscale as they
 - increases readability
-- masks disturbing aliasing artifacts
+- get rid of disturbing aliasing artifacts
-- allows percieve more detail in graphs and diagrams
+- allow 'percieve' more detail in graphs and diagrams

 <a href="https://beyondmicrocontrol.github.io/SSD1306_greyscale/index.html">TOOLS</a>